jstolarek/slicer/doc/roadmap.md

   * implement proper error handling so tha REPL doesn't blow in my face every time something goes wrong

+  * parseIn and parseRepl should handle errors in the same way

+  * I can introduce parser state that stores information whether we're running in a repl or not.
+When parsing let I can read that information and act accordingly

+  * Document REPL

   * Move all the modules into the Slicer namespace.
 Incremental strategy probably deserves its own namespace.
 Absyn can have a better name